 It’s relatively easy to get to this seafood restaurant by using the Medellín Metro.
 El Barco is located in Itagüí outside of Central Mayorista.
 This restaurant is located about a 10-minute walk from the Ayura metro station on Line A.

-Also, all taxi and Uber driver in the Medellín metro area will know where Central Mayorista is located and El Barco isn’t very far from Mayorista.
+Also, all taxi driver in the Medellín metro area will know where Central Mayorista is located and El Barco isn’t very far from Mayorista.

 In addition, please note that El Barco doesn’t show up on Google Maps.
 Look instead for Buena Mar, which is a seafood market.
 And El Barco is located directly above Buena Mar.